Skills Center

 • Credit Equivalencies with Math or Science available (Year 1 only)

-• CTE Dual Credit available and Industry Certification available
+• Dual College Credit available and Industry Certification available

 Career Pathway: Science, Engineering, and Industry – Seattle is home to two of the world’s biggest and most dynamic industries: Aerospace and Maritime manufacturing!
 Students learn key manufacturing skills used in shipyards and aerospace employers in the Pacific Northwest.
 Our students learn safety, tool identification and proper use, fastener installation, machining, welding, fabrication, and much more!
 We help students gain industry experience with the chance to earn college credit and prepare them for an upcoming and fulfilling career in industry.
 Watch students share their advanced manufacturing experiences here.